MooersLab/multipleFileTransfer/README.md

 Store the following two functions in your `.zshrc` or `.bashrc`.
-This first function is for putting a file onto the OURdisk.
+This first function is for putting file(s) onto the OURdisk.

 ```bash
 function dtn2mput {